Marcus Semien Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks third in MLB with a collective 9.8 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fifth in the league.

-- The Yankees' 3.39 team ERA ranks sixth across all league pitching staffs.
+- The Yankees have a 3.35 team ERA that ranks third across all MLB pitching staffs.

-- Yankees pitchers combine to allow 26 home runs (one per game), the ninth-fewest in the league.
+- Yankees pitchers combine to give up 27 home runs (one per game), the ninth-fewest in the league.

-- The Yankees will send Brito (2-2) to the mound for his sixth start of the season.
-He is 2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched.
+- Cortes (3-1) takes the mound for the Yankees in his sixth start of the season.
+He's put together a 3.49 ERA in 28 1/3 innings pitched, with 28 strikeouts.

-- The right-hander's last appearance came on Monday against the Minnesota Twins, when he threw 2 2/3 innings, surrendering three earned runs while giving up three hits.
+- The lefty last appeared on Tuesday against the Minnesota Twins, when he tossed five innings, allowing three earned runs while giving up five hits.

-- The 25-year-old has an ERA of 6.11, with 6.1 strikeouts per nine innings, in five games this season.
-Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.